w3f/General-Grants-Program/grants/speculative/rad-substrate-client.md

 Substrate provides low-level RPC libraries to talk to nodes but nothing beyond.

-We’re building a functional Rust client to interact with nodes, that comes with domain objects, apis for constructing valid transactions, as well as an emulator for testing the runtime.
+We’re building a functional Rust client to interact with nodes, that provides integration with domain objects, apis for constructing valid transactions, as well as an emulator for acceptance testing the runtime and client.

 ## Team members

 * Eleftherios Diakomichalis
 * Thomas Scholtes
-* Igor Zug
+* Igor Żuk
 * Nuno Alexandre

 ## Team Website